jackwasey/icd/cran-comments.md

   comorbidities (3:38, 8:35)
   comorbidity (8:59)

-"Comorbidity" is in widespread use, whereas "co-morbidity" is rarely seen.
+"Comorbidity" is in widespread use in published medical literature, whereas "co-morbidity" is rarely seen.

  * checking data for non-ASCII characters ...
 NOTE
   Note: found 7 marked UTF-8 strings